 - Young Voices: young people and climate change engagement strategies - provides some key findings and recommendations

 Climate Change Polling - Yale Program on Climate Change Communications has polled Canadians about climate change.
-See the maps they have generated, this should have an impact on your communication and outreach activities in different parts of the province.
+The maps they have generated should have an impact on your communication and outreach activities in different parts of the province.

 K-12 Solar Panel Resources - In 2016, 36 schools in Alberta received funding for solar panels.
-Find resources to help you use this as a teaching opportunity here.
+Find resources to help you use this as a teaching opportunity.

 We conducted two needs assessments: one of teachers and a second of environmental education and outreach agencies.
 Below is a summary of the surveys.